wirefish/charm/README.md

   into the Slime REPL where you can evaluate Lisp forms.

-* Install [Quicklisp](https://www.quicklisp.org/beta/), which is a library manager for common lisp.
+* Install [Quicklisp](https://www.quicklisp.org/beta/), which is a library manager for Common Lisp.
 Download the `quicklisp.lisp` file and then, from within the REPL, type:

 ```